-- To provide a learning atmosphere that is similar to an actual working atmosphere and an experience in the clinical area to correlate with classroom instruction. - To instill in the student a sense of professionalism in behavior, attitude, and dress. - To foster a basic work ethic that will enhance professionalism and skills in work performance.
+- To prepare students with sufficient theoretical knowledge to secure entry-level employment in medical office positions. - To provide a learning atmosphere that is similar to an actual working atmosphere and experience in the clinical area to correlate with classroom instruction. - To instill a sense of professionalism in behavior, attitude, and dress and foster a basic work ethic that will enhance professionalism and skills in work performance.